-If negative online reviews are plaguing your dealership, customer service issues could be to blame.
+If negative online reviews are plaguing you, dealership customer service issues could be to blame.

 Your best salesperson is wrapping things up with a satisfied buyer, and you can’t help but overhear their conversation.

 “Thank you so much!
-I’m really happy with the service here.
+I’m really happy with your dealership customer service.
 I’m glad I didn’t pay attention to the negative online reviews,” says the buyer.

 “Negative reviews?
 Where’d you see those?” your surprised salesperson inquires.

 “Oh, there were quite a few.
 I think I saw the reviews on Yelp and Cars.com,” she replies.

 Your heart sinks.
 You’ve been so busy at the dealership that you haven’t been keeping up with your online reputation.
 You just assumed everything was fine and didn’t think to check any online review websites.
 Could they be contributing to the slow couple of months your dealership has been having?

 According to recent statistics, 86 percent of people will hesitate to purchase from a business that has negative online reviews.
 That’s a huge amount of people.
 And it doesn’t require a ton of negative reviews, either.
 Just one deeply negative review in a sea of good reviews could be enough to make potential shoppers go somewhere else.
 Now that you’re aware of the problem with your dealership’s online reputation and the pattern of poor reviews, you need to figure out how to nip it in the bud as soon as possible — and the primary solution may lie with your dealership customer service.

 Identify your problem areas when it comes to dealership customer serviceFirst, visit every online review site you can think of that could contain reviews for your dealership.
 Popular sites include Yelp, Google Local, Cars.com, BBB, and even your dealership’s Facebook page.
 Read every single review, and then read them again.
 Take notes, and write down the major issues mentioned in each post.
 When you’re done, review your notes and look for reoccurring themes.